Meet Our President

 Anne Yagi, M.Sc., EP, CERP

-Anne graduated with her B.Sc. (hon) in Zoology, from the University of Guelph in 1984.
-She began her career working for the Ministry of Natural Resources and Forestry as a summer student in 1981.
-After eight years of “back to back” contracts she was hired as the Fisheries Enhancement Officer, and then as the Fish and Wildlife District Biologist.
-She continued in this position for 35 years until her retirement in November 2016.
-In 2019, The Canadian Herpetological Society (CHS) honored Anne’s cumulative contributions to amphibian and reptile conservation in Canada with the 2019 Blue Racer Award.
+Anne graduated with her B.Sc.
+(Honours) in Zoology from the University of Guelph in 1984 and began her career with the Ministry of Natural Resources and Forestry as a summer student in 1981.
+After eight years of back-to-back contracts, she was hired as the Fisheries Enhancement Officer and later as the District Fish and Wildlife Biologist, a position she held for 35 years until her retirement in November 2016.
+In recognition of her lifetime contributions to amphibian and reptile conservation in Canada, the Canadian Herpetological Society presented her with the 2019 Blue Racer Award.

-Since her retirement Anne has become an Eco Canada Certified Environmental Professional (EP), a SER Certified Ecological Restoration Practitioner (CERP), and founded 8Trees Inc. where she is the President and CEO.
-She is currently the Chair of the Fowler’s Toad Recovery and Implementation Team, member and former Co-Chair of the Dusky Salamander Recovery and Implementation Team, member of the Canadian Eastern Massasauga Recovery Implementation Group (CEMRIG), and member of an academic thesis committee at Laurentian University.
-She completed her M.Sc. in Biological Sciences at Brock University, examining the eco-physiology of overwintering Massasaugas in southern Ontario.
+Since retiring, Anne has become an ECO Canada Certified Environmental Professional (EP) and a SER Certified Ecological Restoration Practitioner (CERP).
+She is the Founder, President, and CEO of 8Trees Inc. Anne also serves as Chair of the Fowler’s Toad Recovery Implementation Team, is a member and former Co-Chair of the Dusky Salamander Recovery Implementation Team, and is a member of the Canadian Eastern Massasauga Recovery Implementation Group (CEMRIG).
+She completed her M.Sc. in Biological Sciences at Brock University (2020), where she studied the eco-physiology of overwintering Massasaugas in southern Ontario.

 Remembering Friends & Mentors

-Dr. R. Jon Planck and Paulette Hache were both long time friends and colleagues to Anne throughout her career.
-Anne considered both to be like-minded biologists and their discussions and collaborations helped her grow into the biologist she is today.
-Jon was a mentor to both Anne and Paulette, and always encouraged them to “think outside the box” when it came to their work.
-Unfortunately, Paulette passed away in 2013 and Jon passed away in 2015.
+Dr. R. Jon Planck and Paulette Haché were long-time friends and colleagues of Anne throughout her career.
+She considered them like-minded biologists, and their many discussions and collaborations greatly shaped her growth as a scientist.
+Jon served as a mentor to both Anne and Paulette, encouraging them to always “think outside the box” in their work.
+Sadly, Paulette passed away in 2013 and Jon in 2015.

-Rob Tervo worked for MNRF as a Field Technician from 1999-2008, and assisted Anne in conducting various field studies during her time as an MNRF Biologist.
-Unfortunately, Rob passed away suddenly in 2008.
-His contributions to the long term monitoring studies Anne initiated while at MNRF are the foundations of the work 8Trees Inc. continues today.
+Rob Tervo worked as a Field Technician with the Ministry of Natural Resources and Forestry from 1999 to 2008, assisting Anne with a variety of field studies during her time as an MNRF Biologist.
+Sadly, Rob passed away suddenly in 2008.
+His contributions to the long-term monitoring studies Anne initiated at MNRF laid the foundation for much of the work that 8Trees Inc. continues today.

-Kay McKeever was the founder of the Owl Foundation in Vineland, Ontario.
-Kay was a good friend and mentor to Anne throughout her career, engaging in many discussions about animal behaviour, scientific research and writing.
-Kay always had a keen wit and a unique approach to bird of prey rehabilitation due to her skills as an architect and animal behaviorist.
-Kay passed away in 2019 at the age of 94.
-The Owl Foundation still thrives today.
+Kay McKeever was the founder of the Owl Foundation in Vineland, Ontario, and a close friend and mentor to Anne throughout her career.
+They shared many discussions about animal behaviour, research, and scientific writing.
+Known for her sharp wit and unique approach to raptor rehabilitation—shaped by her background as both an architect and animal behaviorist—Kay left a lasting legacy.
+She passed away in 2019 at the age of 94, but the Owl Foundation continues to thrive today.